elHornair/seb-release/README.md

 * Config (GET parameter for demonstration purpose): set theming, so interactive elements are shown in different colours
 * Safe settings (sorting / filtering / paging / visible column) in Local Storage.
 Currently, the settings are lost upon a hard reload or a logout
-* Print styles (Ctrl + P / save as PDF): make sure that contents (e.g. a list of institutions) are displayed correctly
 * Prepare for E2E testing: set distinct data attributes on DOM elements
 * Current SEB server feature: realtime monitoring (probably as an aria live region)
 * Current SEB server feature: exam configuration (complex, dynamic form with several tabs)